Turnover in Spain's collective urban transport sector extends its growth trend

 INFORMA's DBK Sectoral Observatory recently published these insights in the 'Urban Transport' Sectoral Report.

-Demand momentum was driven by higher traffic across all transport modes, supported by greater service usage, operators' adaptation to new mobility patterns, and the continuation of public policies aimed at facilitating access to transport.
+Demand momentum was driven by higher traffic across all transport modes, supported by greater use of the service, operators' adaptation to new mobility patterns, and the continuation of public policies aimed at facilitating access to transport.
 Total passenger numbers rose 8% in 2024, to 3,455 million.

-The bus segment reaffirmed its role as the leading mode, accounting for over half of the market and posting 6% revenue growth to nearly €3.0 billion, while passenger numbers rose 9%, exceeding 2,000 million journeys.
-Metro passenger numbers reached 1,418 million, up 7%, alongside a positive trend in its economic activity.
+The bus segment reaffirmed its role as the leading mode, accounting for over half of the market and posting 6% revenue growth to nearly €3.0 billion, alongside a 9% increase in passenger numbers, exceeding 2,000 million journeys.
+Meanwhile, underground passenger numbers reached 1,418 million, up 7%, accompanied by a positive trend in its economic activity.

 Revenue continued to grow in 2025, with the year closing at an estimated figure of around €5.8 billion, up 8.4%.
-This advance was generally supported by route reorganisation and improved service quality, as well as network expansion, fleet modernisation, and the adoption of advanced technologies.
+This advance was broadly supported by route reorganisation and improved service quality, as well as network expansion, fleet modernisation and the adoption of advanced technologies.

-There are 150 urban bus transport companies operating in Spain, with a workforce of close to 40,000 employees and a fleet of around 15,000 vehicles.
-Metro and tram transport is provided by 17 companies, whose management is structured around predominantly public models with private participation in certain assets.
+In Spain, 150 urban bus transport companies operate, with a workforce of close to 40,000 employees and a fleet of around 15,000 vehicles.
+Underground and tram activity is covered by 17 companies, whose management is structured around predominantly public models with private participation in certain assets.

-In contrast to the notable degree of fragmentation in the bus segment, tram and metro show high concentration due to their infrastructure-intensive nature.
+Compared with the notable degree of fragmentation in the bus segment, tram and underground show high concentration due to their infrastructure-intensive nature.
 Overall, the top five groups in the sector held a combined 59% share of the total market in 2024; the top ten companies, 74%.

 Data synthesis